tonyflow/content-moderator-api/README.md

 There were two candidates for building the API: FastAPI and Flask.
 The choice of FastAPI was more prominent since FastAPI:
 - Is highly customizable (more so than Flask)
 - Uses Pedantic that allows for out-of-the-box stricter typing
 - Has out-of-the-box support for async code execution.
-Flask does not
 - Has automatic OpenAPI docs production
 - Despite it being relatively new, has extensive documentation and supportive community
 - Is proven to be faster than Flask